JackSzwergold/Cheat-Sheets/content/Git - Removing a File from all Commits in a Branch.md

 Template: index
 ---

-## Git - Removing a File from all Commits in a Branch

-By Jack Szwergold

 ### How to remove a file from every commit in a branch.

 This will effectively rewrite every commit to remove the `markdown/things/index.md`.